fbohz/fbohz.github.io/_posts/2020-08-21-css_cheatsheet.css_cheatsheet.markdown

 **Converting `px` units to `rem`**

-Remember rem is related to root font size so by setting the root font size then use rem you can easily make changes to root without changing all lines of codes.
-You can specify root font size as this.
-Now but having root font size as px we could better use percentages.
+The `rem`  unit is related to root font size.
+So by setting the root font size, then use rem so you can easily make changes to root without changing all lines of codes.
+You can specify root font size.
+Instead of having root font as as px we could use percentages.

 ```css
 html {